SHC-ASTRA/roverBasestation/README.md

 gh repo clone SHC-ASTRA/rover-Basestation-Release -- --recurse-submodules
 ```

+> [!WARNING] WSL Warning
+> Make certain you are **not** cloning to a Windows folder!
+Windows folders have
+> paths starting with `/mnt/c`.
+You can get to your Linux home directory with `cd`.

 ### Visual Studio Code in Linux

 > [!NOTE]
-> It is recommended to install VSCode through the Snap store.
+> We recommend you install the Snap version for simplicity's sake.

 [Install VSCode](https://code.visualstudio.com/docs/setup/linux#_snap).
 After
 installation, open the project in VSC: